marekborowiec/teaching/python1.md

 12
 ```
 Later we will see `len()` used for other data types.
 You can also do operations that are specific to a particular data type.
 These are called **_methods_**, and are applied slightly differently from functions.
+The difference between methods and functions is subtle, but it is sufficient for you to know that basic data types in Python will have their special methods.
 We use them by first assigning our data to a variable and then following the variable name by a period `.`, followed by the method's name and parentheses:
 ```python
 >>> print(my_sequence.lower())
 atatttgcgccc